Welcome to the home page for the Master of Education Degree Program in Counselor Education!

 Program Admission Policies and Procedures

-- An interview with UHV graduate faculty in counselor education.
+- A program interview with UHV graduate faculty in counselor education.

 - If your application materials are deemed satisfactory, you will be invited to interview with the admissions interview committee.

 - to assess those personal qualities useful for graduate and eventual professional work as a counselor;